Dr. Gene McHugh

 closed head injuries.

-professional musician.
-There is no better way to monitor
+musician and/or sound audiophile.
+There is no better way

-on stage sound, while protecting your hearing from over powering
+to monitor on-stage sound while protecting your hearing from the

 Swim Molds are custom earmolds that float.

-They can be made in a variety of color including multi-color
+They can be made in a variety of colors including multi-color

 swirls that kids really love.
 The cost at our clinic is just